goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 $\ $
 <div class="Note">These auto-generated rules can be inspected in Isabelle, using the **`print\_theorems`** command.</div>

-Other definitions, such as $\beta$-reduction and the notion of substitution are also unchanged with regards to the usual definition (except for the addition of the $Y$ case, which is trivial):
+Other definitions, such as $\beta Y$-reduction and the notion of substitution are also unchanged with regards to the usual definition (except for the addition of the $Y$ case, which is trivial):

 <div class="Definition" head="Capture-avoiding substitution">
 \begin{center}